SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - We store temporary data in variables.
 - They have a name and value.
-- Java is a strongly typed language, this means you have to declare the data type in which you're going to store data in a variable.
+- Java is a strongly typed language, meaning you have to declare the **data type** in which you're going to store data in the variable.
 - It allows us to store data in variable name.
 - When creating a variable make sure you give it a **name**, a **type** and **assign** a **value** to it of the same type.